 In 1754 the estate on which the village stood was purchased by John Murray, 4th Earl of Dunmore, from the Elphinstone family for £16,000.
 From the mid 1800s Elphinstone Pans was redeveloped under its new name, Dunmore, into a model village for estate workers employed in Dunmore Park and others, including miners and salmon fishermen.
 (Continues below images...)

 The Illustrated Architectural Guide to Falkirk and District says Dunmore contains "cottages variously crafted in contrasting Scots and Cotswolds vernacular: former with bracketed roofs, square-cut chimneys, porches and dormers; latter with clipped eaves, chamfered chimneys, slabbed gable trim and stone transomed windows."
 Most visitors will pass by the fine detail and simply be struck by the strong visual attraction of the village.

-Cottages line three sides of this, leaving most of the fourth side open to views over the River Forth.
-Part of the fourth side is also occupied by the wooden clubhouse of the Dunmore Bowling Club, whose well manicured bowling greens occupy the half of the village green closest to the river.
+Cottages line three sides of the green, leaving most of the fourth side backed by trees beyond which is the bank of the River Forth.
+Part of this side is also occupied by the wooden clubhouse of the Dunmore Bowling Club, whose well manicured bowling green occupies the half of the village green closest to the river.

 The centrepiece of the other half of the green is a columned and slate-roofed pavilion housing a drinking fountain which provides a focal point for the whole village.
 Elsewhere, the last cottage on the south side of the village was originally the smithy: its identity made clear by a front door shaped as a horseshoe.

 Dunmore's river frontage looks north-east over the River Forth to the Ochils beyond.
 There is also a small inlet which bites into this shore of the river.
 Here you find a stone pier once obviously used to moor boats, while the far side of the inlet is the location of more houses, these complete with a semi-island feel.